Personalized learning in higher education with an advanced digital portfolio

 Successful implementation and adoption

-Research shows that a step-by-step approach with adequate guidance greatly increases the chances of successful adoption.
-Involving teachers and students in the implementation is also of great importance for support (1,4).
+Research shows that a step-by-step rollout, combined with strong guidance, greatly increases the chances of success.
+Involving teachers and students early in the process also helps build ownership and engagement (1,4).

 Read more in the article ”Succesful implementation and adoption of a digital portfolio: 5 do’s”

-Seamless integration with the electronic learning environment, scheduling programs, assessment systems, and other software used is essential.
-Only then can the portfolio be optimally used as an instrument for personalized learning (2,3).
+Smooth integration with learning management systems, scheduling tools, and assessment software is essential.
+Only when these systems work together can the portfolio truly function as a powerful instrument for personalized learning (2,3).

 What functionalities are needed for personalized learning?